Discovering Your Dharma: Aligning Your Higher Purpose With Vision for a Better World

 Shapes: Wavy and flowing shapes represent water energy and encourage flexibility and growth in your career.

-Place a small fountain, aquarium, or water feature in the area to symbolize flowing opportunities and abundance.
-Make sure to ensure the water is clean and flowing as stagnant or dirty water can symbolize blocked energy or missed opportunities.
+Water Elements: Add a small water feature, like a fountain, a fish tank, or using images of water can enhance your career prospects.
+This will symbolize flowing opportunities and abundance.
+Make sure to ensure the water (or the depiction of it) is clean and flowing, as stagnant or dirty water can symbolize blocked energy or missed opportunities.

 Hang a mirror in the northern area to reflect light and energy, symbolizing expanded opportunities and clarity in your career path.
 Ensure the mirror reflects something positive, not clutter.